TartanMalcolm/Dreamcatching/Card Game/TracerBullet06/Bots/hal_v0.1/sessions/03/Outputs/eventLogScheme.md

         "type": "string",
         "description": "The entity or individual responsible for the event" },
+      "interactionType": {
+        "type": "string",
+        "enum": ["Customer Interaction", "Route Planning", "Truck Usage"], "description": "The category of interaction that the event pertains to" },
       "context": {
         "type": "object",
-        "properties": {
+        "description": "Contextual data linking the event to other CRM entities", "properties": {
           "customerId": {
             "type": "string",
-            "description": "Identifier of the customer involved in the event, if applicable" },
+            "description": "Identifier of the customer involved, if applicable" },
-		  "otherContexts": {
-            "type": "object",
-            "properties": {
-              "bucketId": {
+          "routeId": {
             "type": "string",
-                "description": "Identifier of the bucket involved, if applicable" },
+            "description": "Identifier of the route involved, if applicable" },
           "planId": {
             "type": "string",
-                "description": "Identifier of the plan involved, if applicable" }
+            "description": "Identifier of the plan involved, if applicable" },
-            },
-            "description": "Additional contextual identifiers related to other CRM entities" }
-        },
+          "truckId": {
+            "type": "string",
-        "description": "Detailed context linking the event to various CRM entities" }
+            "description": "Identifier of the truck involved, if applicable" }
-    },
-    "required": ["eventId", "timestamp", "description", "actor", "context"] }
+        }
+      }
+    }
+  }
 }